spatie/laravel-stripe-webhooks/README.md

 }
 ```

-We highly recommend that you make the event listener queueable.
-By doing that, you can minimize the response time of the webhook requests.
-This allows you to handle more Stripe webhook requests and it avoids timeouts.
+We highly recommend that you make the event listener queueable, as this will minimize the response time of the webhook requests.
+This allows you to handle more Stripe webhook requests and avoid timeouts.

-The above example is only one way to handle events in a Laravel.
+The above example is only one way to handle events in Laravel.
 To learn the other options, read [the Laravel documentation on handling events](https://laravel.com/docs/5.5/events).

 ## Advanced usage

-### Retrying handling a webhook
+### Retry handling a webhook

 All incoming webhook requests are written to the database.
-This is incredibly valueable when something goes wrong while handling a webhook call.
+This is incredibly valuable when something goes wrong while handling a webhook call.
 You can easily retry processing the webhook call, after you've investigated and fixed the cause of failure, like this:

 ```php
 use Spatie\StripeWebhooks\StripeWebhookCall;